GAP in the market

 Sustainable farming and sustainable living

-But Luis not only meets high-standards, he sets them too.
-This is clear from his commitment to sustainability at every level – soil, crops, water, and people.
-So, as well as implementing sustainable practices and inputs, he’s working as an ambassador for Global GAP standards and collaborating with other farms in his region to ensure a sustainable future for local people.
+But Frutas Escartín not only meets high-standards, it sets them too.
+This is clear from its commitment to sustainability at every level – soil, crops, water, and people.
+So, as well as implementing sustainable practices and inputs, Luis and Frutas Escartín are also working as ambassadors for Global GAP standards, collaborating with other farms in the region to ensure a sustainable future for local people.

-By offering higher standards for employees, he’s empowering residents to stay in their region, rather than being forced to migrate to cities and has supported over 30 families into homeownership.
-At UPL, we’re proud to share Luis’ commitment to sustainability in the environment, in the food chain, and in society – and it’s this commitment that makes him a hero farmer.
+By offering higher standards for employees, Luis is empowering residents to stay in their region, rather than being forced to migrate to cities, and has supported over 30 families into homeownership.
+At UPL, we’re proud to share Luis’ commitment to sustainability in the environment, in the food chain, and in society, and it’s this commitment that makes him a hero farmer.